Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

 \section{Experiment Design}

-Our evaluation of RTT is guided by three research questions: \textbf{RQ1:} How well does RTT perform with a programming language as intermediate representation? \textbf{RQ2:} How well does RTT perform with a natural language (in particular, English) as an intermediate? \textbf{RQ3:} What qualitative trends can be observed in the patches generated by RTT?

-To address these research questions, we use eight LLMs and four APR benchmarks discussed in detail below.
+The following five research questions guide our evaluation of RTT's performance on the APR task: \begin{enumerate}[label=\textbf{RQ\arabic*:},nosep] \item How well does RTT perform repairs with a programming language as intermediate representation? \item How well does RTT perform repairs with natural language (specifically English) as intermediate representation? \item How sensitive is RTT repair performance to variation of the LLM's temperature hyperparameter? \item What quantitative trends can be observed in the patches generated by RTT? \item What qualitative trends can be observed in the patches generated by RTT? \end{enumerate} To address these research questions, we use nine LLMs and four APR benchmarks discussed in detail below.
 The selection of these models and benchmarks was guided by ensuring a diverse and thorough evaluation of RTT for APR.